 The goal?
 To have a freaking fantastic vacation without catching (or spreading!)
 COVID-19.
 I mean, we all need a vacation after life threw us a huge curveball!
 This guide was built with the assumption you’re here because you don’t want to spread or catch the virus. 🙂

-My first post-COVID trip was to Moab, Utah.
-These are the tips that kept me safe and things I’ve learned along the way.
+I’ve taken a few trips after COVID-19 became a thing.
+These are the tips that have kept me safe and things I’ve learned along the way.

 It seems like every day there are new guidelines and restrictions for traveling to specific states, around the US and internationally.
 So while I would encourage you to research your specific state guidelines before searching for a new destination, this guide will help you to consider a few things with planning or COVID-19 friendly trip.